verarenne/pattern-matching-to-bsg/README.md

 How to use:

-  1. Clone the BSG repository.
+  1. Use the BSG repository (https://github.com/plauha/BSG_classifier_builder/tree/main/Train%20%20BSG%20models).
-  2. Replace the original step 2 notebook with this notebook (https://github.com/verarenne/pattern-matching-to-bsg/blob/main/Collect%20and%20preprocess%20Pattern%20Matching%20data.ipynb).
+  2. Replace the original BSG repository step 2 notebook with this notebook (https://github.com/verarenne/pattern-matching-to-bsg/blob/main/Collect%20and%20preprocess%20Pattern%20Matching%20data.ipynb).
   3. Ensure required files are in the same directory.
   4. Run the pipeline as usual.